Street workout: History

 With the invention of YouTube in 2005, groups and individuals began to upload videos and collectively gain tens of millions of views.
-Many calisthenics athletes were able to rise to fame and inspire others within their respective communities and throughout the world to workout.
+Many calisthenics athletes, such as Hannibal For King, were able to rise to fame and inspire others within their respective communities and throughout the world to workout.
 Many competitions arose and grew to new heights during this time period because of mass exposure from YouTube.

 Basics of street workout

 A typical street workout routine consists of: